EdDataScienceEES/tutorial-HeleneEngler/index.md

 ### Learning Outcomes
 **1. Understand what Multiple Regression is.**
 **2. Learn what Hierarchical Regression Analysis is and when to use it.**
-**3. Step-by-step introduction how to perform a Hierarchical Regression Analysis.**
+**3. Step-by-step introduction to performing Hierarchical Regression Analysis.**
 **4. Learn what Stepwise Regression Analysis is and when to use it.**
 **4. Compute a simple Stepwise Regression Analysis.**
 **5. Advantages and Drawbacks of Hierarchical and Stepwise Regression Analysis, when to use them and when not to.**